Marc Lawrence

-Marc Lawrence (born Max Goldsmith; February 17, 1910 – November 28, 2005) was an American character actor who specialized in underworld types.
-He has also been credited as F. A. Foss, Marc Laurence and Marc C. Lawrence.
+Marc Lawrence (born Max Goldsmith; February 17, 1909 – November 28, 2005) was an American actor and director, known for his character roles as gangsters and other underworld types.
+He appeared in over 200 film, television, and stage productions between 1932 and 2002.

-Early life
+Early life and education

-Lawrence was born in New York City, the son of a Polish Jewish mother, Minerva Norma (née Sugarman), and a Russian Jewish father, Israel Simon Goldsmith.
+Lawrence was born Max Goldsmith in New York City, the son of a Polish Jewish mother, Minerva Norma (née Sugarman), and a Russian Jewish father, Israel Simon Goldsmith.
 He participated in plays in school, then attended the City College of New York.
 In 1930, he received a two-year scholarship to the repertory theater operated by Eva Le Gallienne.
+While there, he befriended John Garfield, and appeared with him in Group Theatre productions.

 Career

 Lawrence's film debut came in 1933.
 His pock-marked complexion, brooding appearance, and New York street-guy accent made him a natural for heavies, and he would portray scores of gangsters and mob bosses over the next six decades.
 He was once informed by studio executive Harry Cohn that infamous mobster Johnny Roselli called Lawrence "the best hood in films".
 Lawrence himself added that many Italian hoods told him he played them better than anyone else.
+While living in Italy, Lawrence befriended Lucky Luciano, who said that his "exaggerated" New York accent helped ease the mobster's homesickness.

 In 1951, Lawrence found himself under scrutiny for his political past.
 After being visited at his L.A. home by two government agents who accused him of being a Communist Party USA (CPUSA) member, Lawrence was subpoenaed by the House Un-American Activities Committee (HUAC).
 On April 24, 1951, he appeared before the HUAC and admitted he had belonged to the CPUSA in the late 1930s.
 He named fourteen of his film industry associates as Communists, including fellow actors J. Edward Bromberg, Morris Carnovsky, Jeff Corey, Howard da Silva, Lloyd Gough, Sterling Hayden, Larry Parks, Anne Revere, and Lionel Stander.

 Despite being a cooperative witness, Lawrence did not fully escape the blacklist, and so he and his wife, screenwriter Fanya Foss, and their two children departed for Italy in 1951.
 They lived abroad for six years.
 During that time, he appeared in numerous Italian films and also landed the role of Diomedes in Robert Wise's Helen of Troy (1956).
+In 1957, he went to England to star in a production of A View from the Bridge, directed by Sam Wanamaker.